 Public and nonreligious private schools also must create friendly environments that are free of asthma or allergy triggers.
 Even if the school doesn’t get funds from the government, they must follow the ADA.

-The Americans with Disabilities Act calls a change made to make you more comfortable an accommodation.
+The Americans with Disabilities Act calls for a change to be made to make you more comfortable withan accommodations.
 You and the people in your space will work together to make a shift that best fits your well-being.

 An accommodation may include a workspace reorganization to get rid of things you’re allergic to, lower triggers like odors, or replace old carpets.
 But organizations don’t need to make a change that causes a huge alteration.